-Join Global G.L.O.W. and help us Talk About It.
-Period.
-Click the link below to download assets that you can post to your social media platforms using the hashtag #talkaboutitperiod (and be sure to tag us!)

-Remember, just one voice can make a difference when it comes to ending period stigma.
+We also invite you to click the link below to download assets that you can post to your social media platforms using the hashtag #talkaboutitperiod.
+Remember, just one voice can make a dierence when it comes to ending period stigma.